wavespectra/wavespectra/docs/partitioning.rst

 time series.
 The `ptm4`, `ptm5` and `bbox` methods define partitions as fixed spectral regions whose identity is already continuous in time, so they are not available for tracking.
 The `ptm3` method has no wind sea classification, all partitions are matched with the swell thresholds and wind inputs are not required.
+The `steepness` method classifies the wind sea without wind, but the wind speed still defines the wind-sea matching threshold, so without it all its partitions are matched with the swell thresholds.

 Setting `systems=True` remaps the output onto a `wave_system` dimension in place of `part`, so that each tracked wave system occupies its own index and carries values